allyrome/The-Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/HFCS-Cleaning/README.md

 process.do : merges in end-of-survey comments, destrings variables to convert to numeric, creates useful variables for later use

-labeling.do : add variable and value labels
+labeling.do : add variable and value labels, creates HFCS_CLEAN.dta

 export_varaibles.do : Exports variables and variable labels into Excel file